patnicolas/geometriclearning/README.md

 ![ReusableNeuralBlocks](images/Convolution_Mirror.png)

+# Information Geometry
+nformation geometry applies the principles and methods of differential geometry to problems in probability theory and statistics [ref 3].
+It studies the manifold of probability distributions and provides a natural framework for understanding and analyzing statistical models.
+The directory 'informationgeometry' focuses on the __Fisher Information Metric__ (FIM).

+The Fisher Information Matrix plays a crucial role in various aspects of machine learning and statistics.
+Its primary significance lies in providing a measure of the amount of information that an observable random variable carries about an unknown parameter upon which the probability depends on.
+The Fisher information matrix is a type of __Riemannian metric__ that can be applied to a __smooth statistical manifold__.
+It serves to quantify the informational difference between measurements.
+The points on this manifold represent probability measures defined within a Euclidean probability space, such as the Normal distribution.
+Mathematically, it is represented by the Hessian of the __Kullback-Leibler__ divergence.

 # Markov Chain Monte Carlo
 Sampling sits at the core of data science and analysis.
 The directory __mcmc__ explores a category of numerical sampling techniques, known as Markov Chain Monte Carlo, and how they can be implemented via reusable design patterns, using the __Metropolis-Hastings__ model as an example.